Konume/parking/README.md

 ### To-do:

 Allow users to view their notification history.
-Integration with Google Maps for navigation to parking spots.
+Integration with Google Maps or using Leaflet for navigation to parking spots.
 ## Acknowledgements
 This project was inspired by the need for modern, dynamic parking management systems.
 Special thanks to: